Jack Douglas (actor): Early life

-He spent his early years on a farm in Meriden.
+Douglas spent his early years on a farm in Meriden.
 The family later moved to Blackpool to get away from the bombing in the Second World War.

 Career

-Jack wanted to work in theatre, but his father forbade him, so he left home at the age of 14.
+Douglas wanted to work in theatre, but his father forbade him, so he left home at the age of 14.
 He was then hired as an "Opposite Prompt Lime Boy" for £1.5s a week at Feldman's Theatre.

-His father found out where he was working and asked the theatre to give his son all of the dirty jobs to try and discourage him, but Jack did them all without complaint.
+Douglas's father found out where he was working and asked the theatre to give his son all of the dirty jobs to try and discourage him, but Jack did them all without complaint.
 On his fifteenth birthday, his father gave him a script for a Cinderella pantomime, which he was to direct.
 Having seen his father direct three or four pantomimes, Jack knew what to do, and did 22 weeks at the Empire Theatre, Sunderland.

-Later, he was to direct a show at the Kingston Empire, only to have a lead actor taken to hospital with a heart attack on the opening night before the show started.
+Later, Douglas was to direct a show at the Kingston Empire, only to have a lead actor taken to hospital with a heart attack on the opening night before the show started.
 Joe Baker, who was also playing a lead role, suggested Douglas take over the role as he was the only other person who knew the lines.
-A top agent in the audience that night was so impressed that he visited Douglas and Baker after the show; he was surprised to learn that they had only been a double act for two hours and thirty-five minutes, and immediately signed them up as such.
+An agent in the audience that night was so impressed that he visited Douglas and Baker after the show; he was surprised to learn that they had only been a double act for two hours and thirty-five minutes, and immediately signed them up as such.

 Douglas and Baker spent ten years touring the world, playing in Australia, New Zealand, and South Africa, amongst other places.
 Coming back to Britain, they did a season at a Butlins holiday camp and not liking the food served there, Douglas cooked in their chalet (which was forbidden) for both of them and a guest.
 One evening, Billy Butlin knocked on the door and asked if they had enough for four.
 They did, and he ate with them.

 From there they went to the BBC to begin the popular children's TV show Crackerjack, with Eamonn Andrews as host.
 They found themselves working on it from 9:30 am to 2:30 pm each day; their agent fitted in another two jobs, so that the pair made £100 a week.